quat1024/simpletrophies/README.md

 - `TrophyColorRed`, `TrophyColorGreen`, `TrophyColorBlue`: an integer 0 - 255, determines the tint of the inner ring of the trophy.
 All default to 255 which makes white.
 - `TrophyVariant`: a string.
 Determines the look of the trophy.
 There's a few to choose from:
   * "classic": The one you see above.
 Designed by yours truly.
 This is the default one.
-  * "neon": A pulsating grey look.
-Designed by 0x00FF00.
+  * "neon": A pulsating grey look. **Designed by 0x00FF00**.
-  * "gold": A shiny, smooth gold look.
-Designed by 0x00FF00.
+  * "gold": A shiny, smooth gold look. **Designed by 0x00FF00**.
 - `TrophyEarnedTime`: a long, representing the amount of seconds past January 1, 1970 in the server's time zone that the trophy was earned at.
+If not specified, the default value is *right now*, so don't put this tag on trophies you give to the player!

 As an example, here's how I could use an NBT tag to give myself that diamond axe trophy.
 Newlines added for clarity.